icpcatucsd/icpcatucsd.github.io/content/meeting-schedule.md

 ## Weekly Meeting Schedule

 Our Fall 2025 weekly meeting time will be announced during Week 1.
-At each meeting, we learn new algorithm/data structures concepts through practice competition problems.
+At each meeting, we learn new algorithm and data structures concepts through practice competition problems.

 ## Practice Contest Schedule